 Debbie and I have been married over 40 years.
-We live back-and-forth between our house in Daytona Beach Shores and a 20 acre mini-farm about 20 miles south of Augusta, GA.
+We live back-and-forth between our house on Amelia Island, FL and a 20 acre mini-farm about 20 miles south of Augusta, GA.
 We have two grown, educated and married daughters, both of whom are enthusiastically and totally uninterested in ham radio.
 We also have two granddaughters: Aubrey, 17, who will attend the U or Georgia in the fall of 2017, and Brylie, 9, who is absolutely horrible at CW, but loves to sit on my lap while assuming the role of “assistant Morse code key or SSB microphone operator.”

 Debbie and I are both veterans of thirty-four years in education, but we are pleased to report that we are both retired and fully recovered from our educational endeavors.
 We tell people that “most days, we don’t do anything and we usually don’t start that until after lunch.”

 I was a physics & chemistry teacher for a few years, a principal or some other type of school-based administrator for twenty-seven years, an occasional adjunct college professor and I finished out my educational career in a regional office of the Georgia Department of Education a few years ago.